-Operations Management (OM) is concerned with planning, organizing, managing, controlling and supervising the entire production process which converts inputs, such as labor and energy, into outputs, such as goods and services.
-It is the management of the various business activities that take place within an organization and contributes in making the products to align with customer’s requirements.
-Under OM, there is the optimum utilization of resources leading to enormous profits of the organization.
-OM plays a vital role in any type of business.
-It involves similar management for every industry or business irrespective of their nature of the operation.
+Operations Management (OM) is concerned with planning, organizing, managing, controlling and supervising the entire production process which converts inputs, such as labor and raw materials, into outputs, such as goods and services.
+It is the management of the various business activities that take place within an organization and contributes to making products that are aligned with the customer’s requirements.
+One of the main goals of OM is to achieve the optimal utilization of the company’s resources, which can significantly increase the organization’s profits.
+For this reason, OM plays a vital role in any type of business.

 1. Make students conversant in the language of OM and expand their knowledge in this field.